mewilker/startup/README.md

 **gameplay.js**- used by agency.html and locations.html This has the bulk of the playing logic.
 Renders the page, reads the csv, adds buttons and logic for the available upgrades.

 **locations.js** - used by locations.html.
 Rather than implementing a canvas element, I used a library called "Leaflet to create a map with pins for possible places to upgrade to.

+## Service Deliverable

+Prerequisite: Simon Service deployed to your production environment

+Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page

+Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.

+Prerequisite: At least 10 git commits spread consistently throughout the assignment period.

+Backend web service support and interaction

+40% - Create an HTTP service using Node.js and Express - yes

+10% - Frontend served up using Express static middleware - yes, plus a few extra endpoints

+10% - Your frontend calls third party service endpoints - yes, agency.html or /agency the frontend calls picsum 1. to get the image and 2. to display the photographer in the footer

+20% - Your backend provides service endpoints **Endpoints:**

+  -/agency GET returns agency.html provided you have a valid authoken

+  -/login GET returns login.html

+  -/user POST registers a user using json, returns authCookie

+  -/session POST logins in a user using json, returns authCookie

+  -/session GET gets the username of the provided authtoken

+  -/session DELETE logout user, deleting authtoken

+  -/tycoon GET gets the users tycoon, or creates one if doesn't exist

+  -/tycoon PUT updates the users tycoon

+  -/scores GET returns a json of users and money in descending order

+20% - Your frontend calls your service endpoints - calls them all

+## Login Deliverable

+**SIMON LOGIN NOT DEPLOYED YET**

+Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page

+Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.

+Prerequisite: At least 10 git commits spread consistently throughout the assignment period.
+*NOTE: I worked on this deliverable and the service deliverable simultaneously.
+However, I'm fairly certian there is at least 20 commits since my last deliverable*

+Application authentication and authorization

+20% - Supports new user registration - indeed it does.
+Easiest to verify with the leaderboard page

+20% - Supports existing user authentication - login supported from wherever whenever

+20% - Stores application data in MongoDB - tycoon objects stored there

+20% - Stores and retrieves credentials in MongoDB - indeed with hashed passwords

+20% - Restricts application functionality based upon authentication - you cannot start clicking for (fake) money unless you have an account